 A plumbing permit

-is required for all new plumbing, relocated fixtures, and new or replaced sewer lines.
+is required for all new plumbing, replaced or relocated fixtures, and new or replaced water lines and sewer lines.

 An electrical permit